How an AI Customer Service Chatbot Saves Your Team 40+ Hours a Week

 What percentage of your team's day is spent on work that genuinely needs them?

 Not work that involves typing or work that involves copy-pasting a response they've sent 200 times this month.
-Work that actually requires judgment or knowledge that only they have.
+Work that actually requires judgment or knowledge that only THEY have.

 Why Support Teams Are Losing the Volume War